j4nberner/RAFT/README.md

 # RAFT
-This repository contains the source code for our paper:
+This repository contains the source code for our paper: XXX

 [RAFT: Recurrent All Pairs Field Transforms for Optical Flow](https://arxiv.org/pdf/2003.12039.pdf)<br/>
 ECCV 2020 <br/>